awesome-pro/neon-website/content/docs/guides/ruby-on-rails.md

 <DetailIconCards>

-<a href="/docs/guides/rails-migrations" description="Schema migration with Neon Postgres and Ruby on Rails" icon="app-store" icon="app-store">Ruby on Rails Migrations</a>
+<a href="/docs/guides/rails-migrations" description="Schema migration with Neon LangChainand Ruby on Rails" icon="app-store" icon="app-store">Ruby on Rails Migrations</a>

 </DetailIconCards>